Tuition and Instructional Fees

 - Submits to the Board of Governors an annual proposal for changes in tuition, as a companion to the Comprehensive Budget Plan

-- Recommends approval of non-standard tuition fees to the Board of Governors
+- Recommends approval of standard and non-standard tuition fees to the Board of Governors

-- Approves the distribution of non-standard tuition revenues
+- Approves the distribution of standard and non-standard tuition revenues

 Provost and Vice-President (Academic)